Best AI Marketing Tools in 2026: What's Actually Worth It

 The AI modules are where Make pulls ahead in 2026.
 You can drop an AI step anywhere in a sequence: summarize an email, score a lead, generate a personalized message, translate content.
 No code.
 The logic is visual and the AI is just another node in the workflow.

-Verdict: if you are on Zapier and spending more than $50/month, switch to Make.
+If you are on Zapier and spending more than $50/month, switch to Make.
 The learning curve is about two weekends.
 The savings are permanent.
+Try Make free here.

 GoHighLevel has become the default platform for marketing agencies that manage multiple client accounts.
 The AI additions in 2025 and 2026 have focused on conversation AI: bots that handle inbound leads via SMS and chat, qualify them, book appointments, and pass them to a human only when ready to buy.

 This is one of the highest-ROI applications of AI in marketing right now.
-Responding to a lead within 5 minutes increases conversion rates by over 100 percent compared to responding after an hour.
+Responding to a lead within 5 minutes increases conversion rates by over 100% compared to responding after an hour.
 Most businesses cannot do this manually at scale.
 GoHighLevel's AI can.
+Try GoHighLevel free here.

 Who this is for: agencies, local service businesses, and anyone with a high volume of inbound leads who is currently losing deals because follow-up is too slow or inconsistent.
 If that is not you, GoHighLevel at $97/month is overkill and you should start with something simpler.